keelback-code/odd-art-history/README.md

 * I want to be able to contact the site owner

 A disabled user who is new or returning to the site:
-* I want to be able to access and use the site in the same way as any
+* I want to be able to access and use the site in the same way as any of the aforementioned users

 As the owner of the site:
 * I want users to be able to use the site easily and intuitively